percona/pmm/docs/how-to/optimize.md

 If a MySQL instance has a lot of schemas or tables, there are two options to help improve the performance of PMM when adding instances with `pmm-admin add`: `--disable-tablestats` and `--disable-tablestats-limit`.

-!!! alert alert-info "Note"
+> **Note**
+>

-    * These settings can only be used when adding an instance.
+> - These settings can only be used when adding an instance.
 To change them, you must remove and re-add the instances.
+>

-    * You can only use one of these options when adding an instance.
+> - You can only use one of these options when adding an instance.

 ## Disable per-table statistics for an instance